-The rock garden retains its original Edwardian framework but has recently been totally renovated.
+The rock garden retains its original Edwardian framework but was totally renovated in 2007/8.

 The rock garden was one of the major innovations of Mrs. Jeffreys, the first member of the Oldfield family to occupy Doddington Place.
 It was constructed before the First World War using Kentish rag stone from a quarry near Maidstone.
 A series of descending pools culminate in a large pool that was restored in 2003.